Focus on Earth

 Content type: Page

-Activities and objectives of the association Association for the MediACCES program of the Master's in Biology, Ecology, and Evolution at the University of Montpellier.
-Our association's mission is to support and assist members in their scientific outreach and communication projects.
-It brings students together while allowing them to acquire communication skills outside of their formal education.
+Activities and Objectives of the Association MediACCES Track Association of the Master’s Program in Biology, Ecology, and Evolution at the University of Montpellier.
+Our association’s mission is to support and assist members in their projects related to science outreach and the promotion of scientific literacy.
+In this way, it helps build a sense of community among students while enabling them to develop communication skills outside of their formal coursework.

 Montpellier Association of Master's Students in Plant Biology (AMBPM)